baincd/vscode-extension-profiles/README.md

 - View the extensions in a profile without saving the profile as active
 - Deactivate a profile in a workspace
 - Define extensions that should be disabled as part of a profile
+- Define settings that should be set on the workspace as part of a profile
+- Define profiles as temporary, so provide notification to deactivate the profile
 - Ability to create a keyboard shortcut to activate a specific profile